kuksarnlav/search_engine/README.md

 ![Image description](photos-for-github/run-configurations.png)

 Project already has some resource and .json files that are filled in correctly, .json files are enough representative for understanding the correct way to fill that files.

-### Specificity
-Search engine looks for files that have ***all*** request words considering their case, additionally the engine perceives words with punctuation marks as one word.

-Search engine for running needs:
-- files in ***resource*** folder, various data files
-- correctly written config.json and requests.json